 Of course, just because you can eat it, that doesn’t mean that you should, so don’t crowd your pup at their plate.

-1. The Honest Kitchen Whole Grain Dehydrated Dog Food — Best Overall
+1. The Farmer’s Dog Fresh Human Grade Dog Food – Best Overall

 2. Caru Daily Dish Grain-Free Wet Dog Food — Best Value